ronyhe/steph/README.md

 ## Future steps
 - Create a babel plugin
-- Improve cli code, possibly using a library
+- Improve cli code, possibly using a library.
+Add standard cli features.
 - Consider adding literals for basic Ramda functions such as `prop`, `path` and `index`.
 - Think of cool stuff to do with this